logicalclocks/terraform-provider-hopsworksai/docs/resources/cluster.md

 Optional:

 - `disk_size` (Number) The disk size of the head node in units of GB.
 Defaults to `512`.
+- `ha_enabled` (Boolean) Use multi head node setup for high availability.
+This is an experimental feature that is not supported for all users and cloud providers.
+Defaults to `false`.
 - `instance_type` (String) The instance type of the head node.
 Defaults to m5.2xlarge for AWS and Standard_D8_v3 for Azure.

 Read-Only: